ashwinkumar12345/ethereum-app2/README.md

         - Contracts in general are way more about storing raw data and implementing basic business logic
         - As soon as you start doing complex math, you need to pay for every operation that you perform inside a contract
     - address - Store addresses.
 Has methods tied to it for sending money.
 For example, 0x632tbjh32782..

+<a name="startingthelotterycontract"></a>
+> ## Starting the Lottery Contract

+- Open your Remix code editor
+- Delete any existing contract in the browser window

+      pragma solidity ^0.4.17

+      //Version of the compiler
+      //Contract will be valid for newer versions of Solidity

+      contract Lottery {

+          address public manager;

+          function Lottery() public {

+              manager = msg.sender;

+             //msg object is a global variable
+             //msg describes who sent the transaction to the network and some details about the transaction
+             //msg is available to any function invocation
+             //msg.data - Arguments that we want to send to that function
+             //msg.gas - Amount of gas you have available to run some code
+             //msg.sender - Address of the person who sent a transaction or call to the contract
+             //msg.value - Amount of ether (in wei) that has been sent

+          }
+      }

+- Click the Run tab
+- Select Javascript VM as the environment
+- Click Create, will create a new instance
+- Click the manager variable, you will see an address
+- The address will match the address of the account you have selected